FabienLacorre/staycation-technical-test/README.md

 it can be found in the “cache-implementation.md" file It's a quick answer, but we can discuss it in more detail during the interview :)

-I hope you enjoy the project as much as I enjoyed coding it!

-See you soon!